echeran/smile-of-murugan/webbook/chapter17.md

 his contribution is probably his very readable rendering of the *Periyapuraṇam* into prose.

-[^saying-about-arumuka-navalar]: A current saying about him was *vaitālum valuvinṛi vaivārē*, "Even in abuse he would speek faultlessly".
+[^saying-about-arumuka-navalar]: A current saying about him was *vaitālum valuvinṟi vaivārē*, "Even in abuse he would speek faultlessly".
 Once, so the story goes, he went to the bazaar to buy some coconuts and asked about the price in the following
 manner: "*Ammaiye*, *nīvir tenkankāykaļai māral ennaṇamo*?"
 Unfortunately